Scientific diving: Management and control of scientific diving operations

 Scientific diving operations which are part of the work of an organisation are generally under the control of a diving supervisor or equivalent, and follow procedures similar to other professional diving operations.

 A scientific diving operation that follows the usual procedures of a commercial scuba operation will include one or more working divers, a stand-by diver and a supervisor, who will manage the operation from the surface control point.
 If the divers are tethered, there will generally be a line tender for each tethered diver in the water The stand-by diver may remain out of the water at the surface or may accompany the working diver or divers in the water.
 Surface-supplied and saturation operations will also generally follow standard procedures used by commercial divers.

 Other scientific diving is on projects under the control and direction of the scientists doing the diving, and where this is the case there may be a system with less rigid control as the divers have more responsibility and autonomy.
 The US works to such a system, where there is an exemption from commercial diving regulation and scientific diving is self-regulated within a national association.

+Diving control board

-The American system has a Diving Control Board taking overall responsibility for all scientific diving work done by an organisation.
+The American system has a diving control board taking overall responsibility for all scientific diving work done by an organisation.
 The diving safety officer is responsible to the board for operational, diving and safety matters.

 For each dive, one scientist, designated as the lead diver, must be present at the site during that entire operation, and is responsible for management of the dive, including dive planning, briefing, emergency planning, equipment and procedures.
 The divers operate in a strict buddy diving system.

+Dive planning

+As scientific diving is by definition done in pursuit of scietific knowledge, there is a purpose to each dive and therefore there will be a plan to safely and effectively achieve that purpose.